jerch/node-sixel/README.md

     terminal's default colors (defaults to 16 VT340 colors). `paletteLimit` can be used to restrict the color registers.

 - `width: number`
     Pixel width of the image.
-Updates during `write`.
+Updates during `decode`.
 Other than stated in the SIXEL specification (DEC STD 070) a width from raster attributes takes precedence, thus if a SIXEL data stream contains raster attributes with a valid horizontal extend, width will always be set to this value, even for half transmitted images.
     Also overlong sixel bands (a row of 6 vertical pixels) will be stripped to the raster attribute width.
     If no raster attributes were transmitted (used in earlier SIXEL variant) width will be set to the longest sixel band width found.

 - `height: number`
     Pixel height of the image.
-Updates during `write`.
+Updates during `decode`.
 Height is either set from a valid vertical extend in raster attributes, or grows with the number of sixel bands found in the data stream (number of bands * 6).
     Raster attributes again have precedence over number of bands (also see `width`).